pokimolo/Asteroids/README.md

 Spinning spaceship - Arrow keys(left and right) spin the ship clockwise and counterclockwise, or the user can use the mouse position for the direction
 Shooting - Pressing spacebar to send a laser

-Shooting multiple times for bigger asteroids to break Keeping score of:
+Keeping score of:
-  Asteroids hit
+  - Asteroids hit
-  Accuracy
+  - Accuracy
-  High score
+  - High score
-  Name with file I/O
+  - Name with file I/O